Jpk2805/Jaykumar-BugReports/.github/ISSUE_TEMPLATE/feature_request.md

 In websites that teaches like freecodecamp.org should add a bot that can take any learner's questions and answer them.

 **Additional context**
-This bot will really help learner to clear their concepts deeply
+This bot will really help learner to clear their concepts deeply.